Chapter 14: Ending the prevention and relief duties

 14.29 Where the prevention duty ends under this circumstance, the applicant’s entitlement to the relief duty will not be affected as the relief duty applies irrespective of whether or not an applicant is considered to be intentionally homeless.

 14.30 Where the applicant has a priority need and the relief duty has ended under this circumstance, the main housing duty will not apply.
 An applicant should only be considered intentionally homeless under this provision if they have ceased to occupy accommodation which it would have been reasonable for them to continue to occupy, and which has been provided to them within the ‘reasonable steps’ provisions of the Act (sections 195(2) and 189B(2)).
 In most cases where such accommodation has been secured the housing authority will already have notified the applicant that the prevention or relief duty has come to an end, and so there will be very limited circumstances in which the duty is brought to an end through the provision of section 195(8)(e) and 189B(7)(d).
+However, the provisions could apply for example, if an applicant had suitable accommodation secured as part of the housing authorities reasonable steps, and had surrendered without good reason or been excluded from that accommodation due to their actions, before the housing authority had served notice that the duty had been brought to an end under section 195(8)(a) or section 189B (suitable accommodation has been secured)

 14.31 Under section 190, duties to persons becoming homeless intentionally, the housing authority will need to secure that accommodation is available for the applicant’s occupation for long enough to give them a reasonable opportunity of securing accommodation and provide advice and assistance in any attempts the applicant makes to secure accommodation.
 This advice must have regard to the assessment the housing authority made under section 189A, assessment and personalised plans.
 For further guidance on intentional homelessness see Chapter 9.